bytedeco/javacv-examples/OpenCV_Cookbook/src/main/scala/opencv_cookbook/chapter01/README.md

 The example is using Scala Swing framework, which may be interesting in its own right.
 The framework enables writing a more concise Swing code, in this particular example Java core requires about 30% more characters to achieve the same result.

 **Note:** The new GUI framework for building UIs is JavaFX.
-Working in scale you may consider [ScalaFX](http://scalafx.org) over Scala Swing.
+Working in Scala you may consider [ScalaFX](http://scalafx.org) over Scala Swing.

 You can find code for the `Ex2MyFirstGUIApp` example [here](/OpenCV_Cookbook/src/main/scala/opencv_cookbook/chapter01/Ex2MyFirstGUIApp.scala).
 For the sake of comparison an equivalent Java code is also [Ex2MyFirstGUIAppJava.java](/OpenCV_Cookbook/src/main/java/opencv_cookbook/chapter01/Ex2MyFirstGUIAppJava.java).